lightning-falcons/CubePlugin/README.md

 ```

 ## Usage Instructions
+### Pop-up inputs
+If the packaged executable is run, there will be two sequential pop-ups.
+The first pop-up is a file selector dialog which allows you to select the location of the **config file**, which is the file that will specify the location of everything else.
+The second pop-up is the playback speed ratio (ratio to the real-life speed), which should be entered as a floating point number.
+Please note that the number entered here overrides what is specified in the config file.

 ### The Head Mounted Display
 The Head Mounted Display (HMD) of the VIVE headset determines the orientation of the camera in the scene, *relative* to the direction of motion of the data collection device (such as a vehicle).
 Therefore, if the data collection device is rotated, the orientation of the camera will also be rotated in exactly the same way, assuming the headset does not move.
 The location of the camera is initially at the location of the data collection device.
 This gives the VR user the experience that they are travelling "in" or "on" the data collection device.
 To play in VR mode, the "VR Preview" play mode should be chosen, and the HMD will display the scene as shown on the device running the code.
 The HMD controls the orientation of the camera.